tanrax/org-social-host/README.md

 If the nickname is available, you will receive 2 elements that you must keep very safe:

 - `vfile`: a path that represents your `social.org` file in a unique and virtual way.
 You should not share it with anyone.
+The format is usually like this: `https://host.org-social.org/vfile?token=123456789&ts=1700000000&sig=abc123`.
 - `public-url`: the public URL where your `social.org` file will be hosted.
 You can share this URL with anyone you want.
+The format is usually like this: `https://host.org-social.org/my-nick/social.org`.

 If you use the `org-social.el` client, you should configure it as follows: